chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

-When an ML-KEM public key appears outside of a `SubjectPublicKeyInfo` type in an environment that uses ASN.1 encoding, it can be encoded as an OCTET STRING by using the `ML-KEM-512-PublicKey`, `ML-KEM-768-PublicKey`, `ML-KEM-1024-PublicKey` types corresponding to the correct key size.
+When an ML-KEM public key appears outside of a `SubjectPublicKeyInfo` type in an environment that uses ASN.1 encoding, it can be encoded as an OCTET STRING by using the `ML-KEM-512-PublicKey`, `ML-KEM-768-PublicKey`, and `ML-KEM-1024-PublicKey` types corresponding to the correct key size.

 {{!RFC5958}} describes the Asymmetric Key Package's `OneAsymmetricKey`